substrate-developer-hub/newsletter/draft/2022-11-substrate-newsletter.md

 ## 👀 Releases

+[Helikon Labs](https://helikon.io) have released the alpha version of [ChainSynth](https://alpha.chainsynth.app), a first step in the creation of a generative audio-visual synthesizer that works with real-time blockchain data.
+Source code and more information can be found in the project [repository](https://github.com/helikon-labs/chainsynth).

 ## 📰 Substrate jobs

 Have a look at all the open roles in the ecosystem on the [Substrate Job Board](https://careers.substrate.io/jobs).